ICanBoogie/MessageBus/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/MessageBus.svg)](https://coveralls.io/r/ICanBoogie/MessageBus)
 [![Downloads](https://img.shields.io/packagist/dt/icanboogie/message-bus.svg)](https://packagist.org/packages/icanboogie/message-bus/stats)

-**ICanBoogie/MessageBus** provides a very simple message dispatcher.
-Implemented with a functional approach, it tries to be as flexible as possible: the handler provider is defined as a simple callable that you can implement or decorate with your favorite resolver.
+**ICanBoogie/MessageBus** provides a very simple message dispatcher that tries to be as flexible as
+possible: the handler provider is defined as a simple callable that you can implement or decorate with your favorite resolver.

 ```php
 <?php